ENIGMA-git/ENIGMADiseaseWorkingGroupStats/README.md

     mkdir /<path-to-your-folder>/ENIGMA/scripts

 ## 2. Prepare Metrics .csv Files
----
-Create or copy your existing metrics files to the `data` folder.
+Create or copy your existing metrics file(s) to the `data` folder.
 The metrics files should have the name `prefix_TRAIT.csv`, where `prefix` is any string of your choice, and `TRAIT` is the metric's name contained in that file.
 For example:
 ```
     /<path-to-your-folder>/ENIGMA/data/metr_FA.csv
     /<path-to-your-folder>/ENIGMA/data/metr_MD.csv